This spiced pear and blueberry semolina cake is deliciously sweet with a hint of spice and honey and lovely soft bites of pear and blueberries.

 First prepare the spiced pears.
 Peel, core and dice them.
 Place in a saucepan, cover with water and add the spices.
 Bring to the boil, then simmer gently for around 30 minutes until soft and most of the water has evaporated.
 Remove the whole spices and set aside.

 Mix the lemon, honey, eggs, semolina, baking powder and olive oil together.
 Stir through the pears and the blueberries, pour into the tin and bake in the centre of the oven for 25 minutes until golden brown and firm to touch.
-Leave to cool in the tin for 10 minutes then turn out (carefully as it's a bit fragile) onto a wire rack.
+Allow to cool completely in the tin then turn out (carefully as it's a bit fragile) onto a wire rack.
 Delicious warm or cold.